sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

 2) Let the tool take arguments as with default values for all.
    * list of keys of interest (key = <Yang nodule>:<Yang container>"); default: any/all
    * Count of events to receive. def: Receive until SIGHUP signal
-   * o/p file to receive the events; def: /tmp/event_receive.json
+   * o/p file to receive the events; def: No events written
    * receive timeout -- default: no timeout
    * Use cache -- default: false
+   * heartbeat duration -- Default: no heartbeat
 3) Tool writes received event as list pf JSON entries.
    [
       {